 In China, the role of time, timing and tempo is easily visible in relation to the movement of cap-and-trade policies.
-In brief, as time progressed, the EU saw its influence fall while other organisations, such as the US NGO Environmental Defense Fund (EDF), saw their power and influence increase (Keohane 2015).
+In brief, over time, the EU’s influence fell while the power and influence of other organisations, such as the US NGO Environmental Defense Fund (EDF), increased (Keohane 2015).
 I stress this because the power of an agent often depends on their ability to remain in the transfer and policy process for extended periods.
-In this case, by helping to operate a series of pilot projects over the course of almost 20 years, the EDF was able to develop, spread and convince China’s leadership of the superiority of the EDF’s ideas and the importance of implementing a national cap-and-trade market.
-As part of this, the EDF was able to take advantage of timing, in that a critical political opening between the US and China came under the Obama Administration.
-This allowed the EDF to build ‘on a successful model the United States used to reduce acid rain…for which our China team provided key technical assistance’ (Keohane 2015).
-Operating in China for over two decades, the EDF was able to focus on a single issue, developing knowledge and helping set the tempo of change.
-While, the tempo of change was important, the timing of the process proved critical – occurring when there were warm relationships between Obama and Xi Jinping and the international consensus on the need for climate action drew both countries into the Kyoto (which incorporated the concept of tradable permits) and Paris Climate Change Agreements.
+In this case, by helping to operate a series of pilot projects over the course of almost 20 years, EDF was able to develop, spread and convince China’s leadership of the superiority of EDF’s ideas and the importance of implementing a national cap-and-trade market.
+As part of this, EDF was able to take advantage of timing: a critical political opening between the US and China under the Obama Administration.
+This allowed EDF to build ‘on a successful model the United States used to reduce acid rain…for which our China team provided key technical assistance’ (Keohane 2015).
+Operating in China for over two decades, EDF was able to focus on a single issue, developing knowledge and helping set the tempo of change.
+While, the tempo of change was important, the timing of the process proved critical – occurring when warm relationships between Obama and Xi Jinping, and the international consensus on the need for climate action, drew both countries into the Kyoto (which incorporated the concept of tradable permits) and Paris Climate Change Agreements.

 The interplay of power and time in the policy process

-While actors make transfer happen, most studies take a view that actors are rational or semi-rational beings, making decisions based on some form of cost-benefit analysis: the higher the benefit in relation to the costs of adopting a foreign model the higher the probability that transfer will take place (Llaci et al. 2010; Rose 1991; Schimmelfennig and Sedelmeier 2002; Dimitrova and Steunenberg 2017).
+While actors make transfer happen, most studies view actors as rational or semi-rational, making decisions based on some form of cost-benefit analysis: the higher the benefit in relation to the costs of adopting a foreign model, the higher the probability that transfer will occur (Llaci et al. 2010; Rose 1991; Schimmelfennig and Sedelmeier 2002; Dimitrova and Steunenberg 2017).
 In this formula, actors are benefit-seeking agents with in-depth (even if partial) knowledge of the causes and consequences of their actions and decisions.
 More importantly for this discussion, the rational model assumes that the actors involved in the transfer process have the power to carry out their preferences through to its final implementation.
-This analysis tends to result in a static view, in which actors do not change, always have the same amount of power and the same preferences, and are continuously present in the transfer and policy-making processes.
-This is not correct: not only do actors change (and alter their positions as time and circumstances change), but one set of policies may empower (or disempower) agents operating in the same or overlapping policy areas.
+This analysis tends to result in a static view, in which actors do not change, always have the same amount of power and the same preferences, and are continuously present in the transfer and policymaking processes.
+However, not only do actors change (and alter their positions as time and circumstances change), but one set of policies may empower (or disempower) agents operating in the same or overlapping policy areas.